Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures

-We propose to use this dependence as a quantitative signature of chaos.
-Figure~\ref{main}(e) includes the fit to $P^{(7)}(\omega)$ of the form $\omega^{14} e^{-\gamma |\omega|}$.
-The important aspect of this dependence is not that it becomes exponential at sufficiently large frequences, but that, before it becomes exponential, it has the universally shaped broad maximum shifting with $n$ to increasingly high frequencies.
-On the contrary, the power spectrum for the integrable cluster is terminated sharply at a certain maximum frequency $\omega_{max}$.
+We propose to use this dependence as a criterion of chaos in classical spin systems.
+Figure~\ref{main}(e) includes the fit to $P^{(7)}(\omega)$ of the form $P_0\ \omega^{14} e^{-\gamma |\omega|}$.
+The important aspect of this dependence is not that it becomes exponential at sufficiently large frequencies, but that, before it becomes exponential, it has the universally shaped broad maximum shifting with $n$ to increasingly high frequencies.
+In contrast, the power spectrum for the integrable cluster is terminated sharply at a certain maximum frequency $\omega_{max}$.
 As a result, the shape of $\omega^{2n} P(\omega)$ for sufficiently large $n$ becomes narrowly peaked around $\omega_{max}$.
 Therefore, $\omega_{max}$ becomes the carrier frequency for the modulations observed in Fig.~\ref{main}(d), while the inverse width of this peak characterizes the modulation time scale.

-We further propose two related criteria of chaos.
-The first of them characterizes the root-mean-squared (RMS) values of $M_x^{(n)}(t)$, denoted as $M_{rms}^{(n)}$.
+We further propose two ways to quantify the above criterion.
+The first of them involves the root-mean-squared (RMS) values of $M_x^{(n)}(t)$, denoted as $M_{rms}^{(n)}$.
 In Fig.~\ref{stat}(a), we plot the quantity $R_n \equiv M_{rms}^{(n)}/M_{rms}^{(n-1)}$ as a function of $n$.
-For the non-chaotic time series, $R_n$ exhibits saturation, while for the chaotic time series it increases nearly linearly without apparent limit.
-The second criterion looks at the evolution of $v_n$ defined as the square root of the variance for the positive-$\omega$ part of $P^{(n)}(\omega)$ [$v_0$ corresponds to $P(\omega)$].
+For the nonchaotic time series, $R_n$ exhibits saturation, while for the chaotic time series it increases nearly linearly without apparent limit.
+The second way is to look at the evolution of $v_n$ defined as the square root of the variance for the positive-$\omega$ part of $P^{(n)}(\omega)$ [$v_0$ corresponds to $P(\omega)$].